-Jude-Laure Denis is a Haitian-American woman of Catholic and Jewish heritage, with a passion for justice for all people.
-Leaving behind a successful career in corporate event management for Merrill Lynch to become a community organizer on the 2008 Obama campaign, she has been working diligently to create spaces for both individual and community transformation ever since.
-A graduate of Oberlin College and Drew University’s MFA program in Poetry and Poetry Translation, Ms. Denis was born in Port-au-Prince, and raised in Philadelphia, by her maternal grandmother, herself a closet poet.
-Ms. Denis is the Executive Director of POWER (Pennsylvanians Organized to Witness, Empower & Rebuild) Northeast, a faith-based but not faith exclusive, nonprofit organization committed to interrupting oppressive and inequitable systems that have historically, negatively impacted African-American, Latinx and poor white communities in the Lehigh Valley.
-Her work focuses on both short-term and long-term solutions, aimed at disrupting the status quo through effective grassroots organizing rooted in personal and collective transformation.
+Jude‐Laure Denis is a Haitian‐American woman of Catholic and Jewish heritage with a passion for justice for all people.
+Leaving behind a successful career in corporate event management for a Fortune 500 company to become a community organizer, she has been working diligently to create spaces for both individual and community transformation ever since.
+As Executive Director of POWER Northeast (Pennsylvanians Organized to Witness, Empower & Rebuild), she is committed to building truly healthy and inclusive communities across the Lehigh Valley by:

 In 2016 she was the keynote speaker at the LVAIC Women and Gender Studies Conference where she discussed labor in academia.
 Her formal education includes degrees from Centenary College of New Jersey (B.A.), Lehigh University (M.Ed.), and Kutztown University (M.A.), and she is currently a doctoral student at Indiana University of Pennsylvania with a focus on the intersections of labor, disability, and queerness in literature.